IBM Felow, Director of Collaborative User Experience Group, IBM Research

-Some of her supporters believe Dr. Greif's work has brought a feminine perspective to the world of technology, integrating social concerns with technical ones.
-Computer-Supported Cooperative Work not only has changed the way we think about using technology in the workplace, it has brought a more user-friendly perspective to computing.
+Some of her supporters believe Irene’s work brought a feminine perspective to the world of technology, integrating social concerns with technical ones.
+CSCW has not only changed the way we think about using technology in the workplace; it brought a more user-friendly perspective to computing.

-She is married and the mother of two adult children and two stepchildren.
+Irene is married, is the mother of two adult children and two stepchildren.